-Protecting against a broad range of malware (including computer viruses, worms, spyware, botnet software, and ransomware) and including options for virus removal will protect your computer, your privacy and your important documents from attack.
+Protecting against a broad range of malware, including computer viruses, worms, spyware, botnet software, and ransomware, will help keep your computer, your privacy, and your important documents safe.

 Why is malware protection important?

-Malicious programs can be delivered physically to a system through a USB drive or other means, or via the Internet through drive-by downloads, which automatically download malicious programs to users’ systems.
-Malicious websites and phishing – scam emails disguised as legitimate messages that contain malicious links or attachments – are two common delivery methods.
-More sophisticated malware attacks often feature the use of a command-and-control server that allows attackers to communicate with the infected systems, exfiltrate sensitive data and remotely control the compromised device or server.
+Malicious websites and phishing – scam messages pretending to be legitimate, but actually containing malicious links or attachments – are two common delivery methods.
+More sophisticated malware attacks can, for example, feature the use of a command-and-control server that allows attackers to communicate with the infected systems, exfiltrate sensitive data, and remotely control the compromised device or server.

-An attack can be incredibly damaging, so it is important to protect your system, your privacy and your sensitive documents.
+An attack can be incredibly damaging, so it is important to protect your system, your privacy, and your sensitive information from malware.

-To minimise the risk of malware, your organisation should adopt at least one of the following approaches:
+To minimize the risk of malware, your organization should adopt at least one of the following approaches:

 - Keep software up to date, with signature files updated at least daily.